|

 In this guide we will work in Adobe Photoshop since it is the most appropriate application for the frame creation process.

 We have to set the canvas for the new psd file at no more than 550x550px.
 That doesn't mean it has to be a rectangular image but the larger dimension should not exceed 550px in width.
 For example, it can be 400x550px or 550x500px and so on.
 This depends on the graphic's orientation (portait or landscape).
-Of course a perfect circle will use the most effective while a very wide image will force the frame height to be relatively small.
+Of course a perfect circle is an optimal choice while a very wide image will force the frame height to be relatively small.

 Then we have to create a NEW LAYER and draw our frame graphic.
 In this example we create a circle: